dbmnio/jam-bud/_prompts/feature-plan.md

 # Implementation Plan: Phase 1, Task 1 - Native Audio Engine (Swift)

 This document provides a step-by-step plan for implementing the core audio functionality of the AI Music Looper application as outlined in `implementation-overview.md`.
-This work will be done within the `JamSession3` Xcode project.
+This work has been completed.

-## 1. Create a Dedicated Audio Manager
+## ✅ 1.
+Create a Dedicated Audio Manager

 To maintain a clean and modular architecture, all `AVAudioEngine` logic should be encapsulated within its own class.